TheDingodile/Robotics/_posts/2024-05-26-Weighing-My-Options.markdown

 </div>

-## Methods
+**Methods**

-### Reinforcement Learning
+***Reinforcement Learning***

+We can model the problem of balancing the cube on the pole as a reinforcement learning problem.
 The reinforcement learning problem is defined by a Markov Decision Process (MDP), which consists of:

 - A set of states $$ S $$
 - A set of actions $$ A $$